KimathiNewton/Indian-Startups-Ecosystem-Analysis/readme.md

 Amount($): Raised fund

-Stage: Round of funding reached
+Stage: Round of funding

+## Dependencies
+To run this project successfully, one needs to install and import the following dependencies:

+NumPy
+Pandas
+Seaborn
+Matplotlib

 ## Summary
 | Code      | Name                                  | Published Article |  Deployed App |